Skip to nav Skip to content

 When do you notify me about changes in my escrow?

 We analyze your escrow at least annually.
-After completing our analysis, we mail you a detailed letter explaining the results and any changes in your mortgage payment.
-We’ll also email you a personalized video summarizing the results.
+After completing our analysis, we mail you a detailed letter explaining the results and any change in your mortgage payment along with a personalized video (if we have your email on file) explaining the results.

 When will I receive my escrow surplus check?